-- 1. In terms of planning policy there is currently a difference in approach between the northern and southern parts of Central Bedfordshire, derived from the arrangements of the legacy authorities.
-In the northern part of Central Bedfordshire there are adopted Core Strategy and Development Management Policies, Site Allocations Development Plan Documents (DPDs) and an emerging Gypsy and Traveller DPD which together provide a comprehensive development plan for that part of Central Bedfordshire. - 2.
-In the southern part of Central Bedfordshire, formal responsibility for planning policy-making currently lies with the Luton and South Bedfordshire Joint Committee.
-The Joint Committee resolved on 29 July 2011 to write to the Secretary of State requesting a withdrawal of the submitted Joint Core Strategy.
-The reports considered by Central Bedfordshire Council's Executive on 12 July and 23 August 2011 provided more background on this issue.
+1. In terms of planning policy there is currently a difference in approach between the northern and southern parts of Central Bedfordshire, derived from the arrangements of the legacy authorities.
+In the northern part of Central Bedfordshire there are adopted Core Strategy and Development Management Policies, Site Allocations Development Plan Documents (DPDs) and an emerging Gypsy and Traveller DPD which together provide a comprehensive development plan for that part of Central Bedfordshire.

+2. In the southern part of Central Bedfordshire, formal responsibility for planning policy-making currently lies with the Luton and South Beds Joint Planning Committee.
+The Joint Committee resolved on 29 July to write to the Secretary of State requesting a withdrawal of the submitted Joint Core Strategy.
+The reports to Central Beds Executive on 12 July and 23 August 2011 provide more background on this issue.
 Providing a new approach to planning policy documents would have been necessary from 1 April 2012 in any event.
 However, the recent decision by the Joint Committee has created an increased impetus to proceed with single development plan coverage for the whole of Central Bedfordshire.